Project Structure

 | Minimal | Scripts, prototyping, learning | Low |

-| REST | Standard CRUD APIs, traditional layered apps | Medium |
+| REST | Standard CRUD APIs, layered service/repo apps | Medium |

-Generated Module Index
+Generated Module Declaration

 Each generated module uses import.meta.glob to eagerly load decorated classes.
 This ensures @Service() and @Repository() decorators fire and register in the DI container without manual imports:

-// DDD pattern — src/modules/users/index.ts
+// REST pattern — src/modules/users/users.module.ts

 import { defineModule } from '@forinda/kickjs'

-import { USERS_REPOSITORY } from './domain/repositories/users.repository'
+import { USERS_REPOSITORY } from './users.constants'

-import { InMemoryUsersRepository } from './infrastructure/repositories/inmemory-users.repository'
+import { InMemoryUsersRepository } from './in-memory-users.repository'

-import { UsersController } from './presentation/users.controller'
+import { UsersController } from './users.controller'

 // Eagerly load decorated classes so @Service()/@Repository() decorators register in the DI container

-{ eager: true },
+import.meta.glob(['./**/*.service.ts', './**/*.repository.ts', '!./**/*.test.ts'], { eager: true })

 export const UsersModule = defineModule({